Flash-X/flash-x.io/index.md

 subtitle: A Multiphysics Scientific Software System
 ---
 <p>Flash-X, is a highly composable multiphysics software system that can be used to simulate physical phenomena in
 several scientific domains.
-It is derived from FLASH, which has been a community code for several communities over the last 20 years.
+It is derived from FLASH, which has been a community code for several communities since late 1990s and early 2000s.
 The Flash-X architecture has been redesigned to be compatible with increasingly heterogeneous hardware platforms.
 A part of the redesign is a utilizing a newly designed performance portability layer that is language agnostic.</p>

 <p>Flash-X is a recipient of 2022 R&D 100 award, and is released under the open source Apache 2.0 license.</p>